Why GBP Is More Than a Map Listing for Realtors

 All of these components stack into one picture.
 Each piece feeds the same outcome, which is what AI systems use to evaluate whether you are a credible local source.

-How GBP components verify your local expertise Google Business Profile contains profile data, posts and Q and A, and reviews.
+How GBP components verify your local expertise Google Business Profile contains profile data, posts, and reviews.
 Together, these components produce AI verification of your local expertise.
-Google Business Profile Profile data Posts and Q&A Reviews AI verification of local expertise RealEstateCitationSEO.org
+Google Business Profile Profile data Posts Reviews AI verification of local expertise RealEstateCitationSEO.org

 This Week: Log into your Google Business Profile and audit every field against what is covered in this article.
 Check your business description, service area, services list, and attributes.
 Note what is incomplete or generic and update it.
 This audit takes about thirty minutes and produces immediate improvements to your authority profile.

-This Month: Seed your Q&A section with five to ten questions buyers and sellers in your market commonly ask.
-Answer each one with a specific, locally grounded response.
+This Month: Read your business description and every service listing against the questions buyers and sellers in your market actually ask.
+Google’s AI now answers those questions directly from your profile, so the answers need to live in those fields.
 Publish one GBP post that links back to a piece of content on your website.
 Ask three recent clients for a review using a direct link to your GBP review form.

 Ongoing: Publish at least one GBP post per month that echoes the themes of your website content.
 Respond to every review within a few days.
-Monitor the Q&A section for new questions and answer them promptly.
+Revisit your description and service listings each quarter so the profile Google’s AI reads from stays current.
 Treat your GBP as an active content platform, not a static directory listing.

 A fully configured GBP working alongside a consistent content archive is one of the strongest local authority combinations available to a realtor.
-If setting up and maintaining both feels like more than you want to manage, visit the Work With Us page to see how it gets handled for you.
+The Work With Us page covers what setting up and maintaining both looks like when handled outside the realtor’s own office.

 Read next: How AI Overviews Use GBP Data to Identify Local Experts